TritonDataCenter/linux-live/README.md

 This repo will hold the things that go into making the Linux platform image.

-[debian-live](tools/debian-live) creates an iso image that contains debian with ZFS 0.8.3.
+[debian-live](tools/debian-live) creates an ISO image that contains Debian with ZFS 0.8.3.
 While this automation can be distributed, the output of it cannot due to GPL/CDDL issues.